-In this extremely uncertain context for Romanian road hauliers, it is the high time for European Commission's firm intervention in order to stop these national interpretations and abusive enforcement practices of France and Belgium, which should not ask hotel documents for previous regular weekly rests taken by drivers in other countries.
-European Commission should be the guardian of the EU common rules and their uniform enforcement across all the EU Member States, in order to guarantee a level playing field for all the EU hauliers within the EU.
+In this extremely uncertain context for Romanian road hauliers, we kindly ask for IRU's urgent intervention to the European Commission and to all the relevant authorities in order to stop these national interpretations and abusive enforcement practices of France and Belgium, which should not ask hotel documents for regular weekly rests taken by drivers in other countries.
+We need IRU support in asking the European Commission to be the guardian of the EU common rules and their uniform enforcement across all the EU Member States, in order to guarantee a level playing field for all the EU hauliers within the EU.